2015-Middleware-Keynote/demo-ansible/README.md

 ## Prerequisites
 In order to use these scripts, you will need to set a few things up.

-- An AWS account with the following permissions:
+- An AWS IAM account with the following permissions (custom inline policy):
 ```
 {
     "Version": "2012-10-17",